Peter Malone reviews “Stacks and Traps” at First Street Gallery

 Saulnier: “Thinking about what has been common across the work for many years, I have always been considering our experiences as embodied beings.
 Phenomenological perspectives on embodiment have been important for me.
 When I make body-like forms they are always conceived as being participatory with the environment, they are receptive- projective zones.
 I think this potential arises for the viewer from their categorical ambiguity.
 Maurice Merleau-Ponty’s ideas of the night offered themselves as a confirmation for some of my thinking.
 As I read it, Merleau-Ponty described the way that an embodied being is present to the night as a being that is co-extensive with it.
 Rather than be shut off by the night we rather have a feeling of being in it.
 We sense its weight and pressure around us even as we orient to its vast extension.
 So it is not that we do not sense space at night.
 We do.
 We can sense tremendous space that is pregnant with potentials that exceed us.
 This is different from our experience of the day.
 In the light of day we are relational in the sense that we are always measuring our position, our relationships to this thing and that thing, which now becomes some otherness, over there.
 We bounce back and forth between us and them and this and that.
 In my work, where I use terms like, ambiguous perception, claustrophobia, pressure to characterize the space in the work, Merleau-Ponty’s description of night makes sense.
 I think it is of a piece with the perceptual, participatory space that I have long pursued in my paintings.”

-Link: http://www.danasaulnier.com/writings-press/interview
+Link: https://www.danasaulnier.com/writings-press/interview

 Joe Bendik reviews “Sense and Absence” at First Street Gallery